jajeffries/flood-defense-game/readme.md

 # Flood defense game

-The idea is tot teach about systems thinking by getting people to understand causal links and feedback loops.
+The idea is to teach about systems thinking by getting people to understand causal links and feedback loops.

 ## Rules